VIPIN24BOHRA/LetsUpgrade-Javascript/README.md

 # Add and search In The Form

+In this project the BUS details are stored in localStorage you can check it by refreshing or by closing and again opening the webpage.
  <a href="https://vipin24bohra.github.io/LetsUpgrade-Javascript/day5-6/project 2/form.html" target="_blank">In this you can add BUS details and even search for any bus by providing source and destination</a>
 <br>